magento/devdocs/guides/v2.0/cloud/trouble/site-availability.md

   - Services
 ---

-If you are having site availability issues, the first thing you should do is review your [deployment logs]({{page.baseurl}}cloud/trouble/environments-logs.html#log-deploy-log) to see if you can identify the problem.
+If you have site availability issues, the first thing you should do is review your [deployment logs]({{page.baseurl}}cloud/trouble/environments-logs.html#log-deploy-log) to see if you can identify the problem.

 You may be able to resolve your issue by searching your logs for examples in this topic and trying the associated solution.